A layout should make sense — visually and mechanically.

 97% of the hero pool will do perfectly fine with just 2-3 groups.

-(In fact, in Dota 2 you can get away with exactly 0 control groups, more on it later).
+In fact, in Dota 2 we can get away with exactly 0 control groups.

 ,